---

 ## Product summary

-- App ID and App Secret: Found in Privy Dashboard > App Settings > Basics
+- **App ID and App Secret**: Required credentials from the Privy Dashboard for server-side operations

 ## When to use

-- **Multi-chain operations**: Supporting Ethereum, Solana, Bitcoin, Tron, Sui, and other chains simultaneously
+- Signing transactions on Ethereum, Solana, Bitcoin, or other supported chains

 ## Quick reference